That Time the CEO Said He Wanted to Kill My Cat With a Golf Club

 The problem was, this guy they hired was kind of an ass.

 During the first few weeks of his tenure two people I really liked and respected packed up their desks and left (but they were sure to buy their options on the way out the door--he was an ass but even they thought he was going to make rain).

 Because he replaced my old boss, he became my new boss.
 And because he was my new boss, I had hopes that if I gained his trust, things would go well for me--that somehow whatever happened to the other guys who walked out was because they butted heads with him.

 During our first one on one he asked me what I got for Christmas.
-I mentioned the silly gift my sister gave me (The Pit-Tuba--an instrument that makes some very organic sounds when you blow through it--the opposite end being clamped in your arm pit).
-He didn't seem impressed with the Pit-Tuba so I asked what he got.
+I mentioned the silly gift my sister gave me (The Pit-Tuba-an instrument that when placed in your arm pit and blew though made a bunch of very organic sounds).
+He didn't seem impressed so I asked what he got.

 What?
 No Pit-Tuba?

 He then went into a lengthy discourse about his religious convictions.
 Was he taking me into his confidence?
 Trying to give me a testimony?
 I wasn't sure.
 I listened politely and said I was agnostic.
 I also said I still thought my Pit-Tuba was pretty cool.